OlympaMC/.github/profile/README.md

 Our servers and our website were hosted at OVH, on a powerful dedicated machine.

+## Notes
-The server is now closed and here are some archived repos.
-All repo are licensed under the GNU GPLv3.
+~~The server is now closed and here are some archived repos.
+All repo are licensed under the GNU GPLv3.~~ **We were originally on GitLab.
+We chose to archive our repos on GitHub.
+The transfer and the writing of the README is in progress ...**